lauripalonen/dpkg-library/README.md

 To start the development server, run `npm run watch` in root directory.
 Start the web page by running `npm start` in ./frontend/ directory.

+To create a production build, run `npm run build:ui` in root directory.
+After this the web page can be deployed for example to [Heroku](https://devcenter.heroku.com/articles/git)

 ## For further development
 - Filtering feature for filtering the package list
 - Tests for backend to ensure that the data is valid in case of changes in code